Kourion: Kingdom of Kourion

-In 546 BCE, Cyrus I of Persia extended Persian authority over the Kingdoms of Cyprus, including the Kingdom of Kourion.
+In 546 BCE, Cyrus I of Persia extended Persian authority over the kingdoms of Cyprus, including the Kingdom of Kourion.
 During the Ionian Revolt (499–493 BCE), Stasanor, king of Kourion, aligned himself with Onesilos, king of Salamis, the leader of a Cypriot alliance against the Persians.
 In 497, Stasanor betrayed Onesilos in battle against the Persian general Artybius, resulting in a Persian victory over the Cypriot poleis and the consolidation of Persian control of Cyprus.

 In the Classical Period (475–333 BCE), the earliest occupation of the acropolis was established, though the primary site of settlement is unknown.
 King Pasikrates (Πασικράτης) of Kourion is recorded as having aided Alexander the Great in the siege of Tyre in 332 BCE.
 Pasikrates ruled as a vassal of Alexander, but was deposed in the struggles for succession amongst the diadochi.
 In 294 BCE, the Ptolemies consolidated control of Cyprus, and therefore Kourion came under Ptolemaic governance.

 Roman history

-In 58 BCE, the Roman Council of the Plebs (Consilium Plebis) passed the Lex Clodia de Cyprus, fully annexing Cyprus to the province of Cilicia.
-Between 47 and 31 BC, Cyprus returned briefly to Ptolemaic rule under Marc Antony and Cleopatra VII, reverting to Roman rule after the defeat of Antony.
-In 22 BC, Cyprus was separated from the province of Cilicia, being established an independent senatorial province under a proconsul.
+In 58 BCE, the Roman plebeian council passed the Lex Clodia de Cyprus, fully annexing Cyprus to the province of Cilicia.
+Between 47 and 31 BCE, Cyprus returned briefly to Ptolemaic rule under Marc Antony and Cleopatra VII, reverting to Roman rule after the defeat of Antony.
+In 22 BCE, Cyprus was separated from the province of Cilicia, being established as an independent senatorial province under a proconsul.

 Under the Romans, Kourion possessed a civic government functioning under the oversight of the provincial proconsul.
-Inscriptions from Kourion attest elected offices that including: Archon of the City, the council, clerk of the council and people, the clerk of the market, the various priesthoods including priests and priestesses of Apollo Hylates, and priesthoods of Rome.
+Inscriptions from Kourion attest elected offices that included: Archon of the City, the council, clerk of the council and people, the clerk of the market, the various priesthoods including priests and priestesses of Apollo Hylates, and priesthoods of Rome.
 It is thought that Kourion flourished and quality of life increased due to good trade with the rest of the Roman Empire.

-In the first to third centuries, epigraphic evidence attests a thriving elite at Kourion, as indicated by a floruit of honorific decrees (Mitford No.84, p.153) and dedications, particularly in honour of the emperor, civic officials and provincial proconsuls.
+In the first to third centuries, epigraphic evidence attests a thriving elite at Kourion, as indicated by a floruit of honorific decrees (Mitford No.84, p.
+153) and dedications, particularly in honour of the emperor, civic officials and provincial proconsuls.
 In the first and second centuries, Mitford suggests excessive expenses by the council of the city and peoples of Kourion on such honours, resulting in the sanctions and oversight of expenditures by the proconsul (Mitford 107), particularly during the Trajanic restorations of the Sanctuary of Apollo Hylates.

 Local participation in the imperial cult is demonstrated not only by the presence of a high priesthood of Rome, but also the presence of a cult of Apollo Caesar, a veiled worship of Trajan as a deity alongside Apollo Hylates.
-Epigraphic honors of the imperial family are particularly notable during the Severan Dynasty in the late third and second centuries AD.
+Epigraphic honors of the imperial family are particularly notable during the Severan dynasty in the late third and second centuries CE.

 As one of the most prominent cities in Cyprus, the city is mentioned by several ancient authors including: Ptolemy (v.
 14. § 2), Stephanus of Byzantium, Hierocles and Pliny the Elder.